howion/notes/README.md

 I have no idea how long and how often I will publish here.
 Most of my notes are on paper and are mostly sketches.
 I aspire to write my new (and maybe also old) notes in this format as I believe KaTeX and Markdown is much easier to work with and often enough.

-## Accessibility

-For best readability, especially for the mathematical ones, you should consider switching to a custom markdown previewer with a light theme due to possibly transparent figures and KaTeX expressions.
-For now, I personally use Visual Studio Code with:

-* `Markdown Preview Github` by Matt Bierner to preview markdown files,
-* `Markdown Emoji` by Matt Bierner to add Github emoji support to VSCode, make sure you also have an emoji font installed in your system, and
-* `markdownlint` by David Anson to lint markdown files.

-You must be able to easily see some cool **KaTeX** text below to read some of these notes:

-$$\KaTeX$$

 ## Table of Contents

 ### Notes / Compiled